thanhlam110704/eventorize-api/README.md

 ## Introduction
 The Eventorize API is the backend service powering the Eventorize platform, a comprehensive event management solution.
 Built with FastAPI, this API provides the core functionalities needed to manage users, events, tickets, and more.
 The API is designed for high performance, scalability, and ease of integration, making it a reliable backbone for both the Eventorize frontend and any third-party applications.

+The deployment of the Eventorize API is managed using Render, ensuring seamless hosting with automatic scalability and high availability.
+Additionally, a CI/CD pipeline is implemented to automate testing, building, and deployment, enabling rapid development cycles and reducing downtime.

 This repository contains all the backend logic, database interactions, and API endpoints necessary to support the full range of features offered by the Eventorize platform.